Lightstreamer/Lightstreamer-lib-node-adapter/README.md

 npm -g install nodeunit
 ```

-the -g unit will install it on the system instead of installing it locally, you may remove it if you prefer a local installation
+The -g unit will install it on the system instead of installing it locally; you may remove it if you prefer a local installation

 Go to the test folder and run the following commands
 ```